ETCHING-team/ETCHING/README.md

 # Here, PGK2 is the name of k-mer set for ETCHING.
 ```

-Alternatively, you can make your own k-mer set.
+Alternatively, you can make your custom k-mer set.

-We recommand >=200 genomes to remove rare k-mers (<1% AF).
+In the absence of matched-normal sample, we recommand to use >=200 genomes to build your custom k-mer set exlcuding rare k-mers (<1% allele frequency).
 If you have 600 genomes, use ```-m 6``` option, which is the minimum frequency of k-mer to be included in your k-mer set.
 ```bash
 make_pgk -i 600_genome.list -m 6 -o my_pgk